phoenixbyrd/Termux_XFCE/README.md

 Sets up a termux XFCE desktop and a Debian proot install and installs some additional software like Vivaldi, Firefox, Libreoffice, Audacious, Webcord and a few others.

 You only need to pick your username and follow the prompts to create a password for proot user.
-This will take just under 7.5GB of storage space.
+This will take roughly 7.5GB of storage space.
 Please note, this can be a lengthy process.

 This setup uses Termux-X11, the termux-x11 server will be installed and you will be prompted to allow termux to install the Android APK.